Stratio/sparta/doc/src/site/sphinx/usingSparkta.rst

    "checkpointDir": ("directory")  Default: "checkpoint"

 * timeBucket:
-   You can specify the time bucket containing the event, thanks to this parameter can be stored aggregate data and generate timeseries.
+   You can specify the time dimension containing the event, thanks to this parameter can be stored aggregate data and generate timeseries.
    This name will be as identified in the system of persistence.
    Is possible omit this parameter in policy.